 Ryan Jones, a coach and trainee teacher at St Mary’s concurred: ”It brings skills and qualities that you’d find in all of them.
 It’s a very transferable sport in terms of skills.’’

 Jenny Carr, president of the women’s team added: ‘‘Gaelic football is absolutely mental.
-It looks a bit like volleyball at times, a bit like football, a bit like rugby, a bit like basketball so you’re mixing a lot of different skills at once at a very, very fast pace.
+You’re mixing a lot of different skills at once at a very, very fast pace.
 Especially when you look at the men and how physical it can get – it’s crazy to watch.’’

 Indeed, for many, the crossover appeal of the sport has led to their engagement with it.